 Campbell University encourages faculty and staff members to seek grant funding from public and private organizations that support the overall mission of the university.
 The Proposal Development Procedures outlined herein have been developed to ensure the university, as the 501(c)(3) nonprofit organization and ultimate recipient of all grant funding, retains control of the administration of all externally funded grants for research, instruction and other programmatic ventures, and to satisfy the requirements of all federal, state, and private funding organizations.

 The Office of Sponsored Research and Programs (OSRP) serves as the primary source of assistance and oversight for faculty members seeking external grant funding, and exists to aid in making the entire grant process as smooth and successful as possible.
 We appreciate your effort in submitting a proposal, however principal investigators (PI) do not have the authority to submit a budget or a proposal on behalf of Campbell Univeristy without first having gained approval from ORSP.

 The following is an outline of the grant procedure at Campbell University.
 These steps are not meant to be exhaustive or all-inclusive, but rather to provide direction to faculty or staff seeking external funding.
-Specific application or program questions should be directed to email@example.com.
+Questions should be directed to firstname.lastname@example.org.

 - Faculty and Staff Research Interest Form – information provided will help us identify future funding and collaboration opportunities for you.